kodeannn/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - - changes the working directory to the previous one ls -la . .. /boot - used to list files in long format, hidden files in the current directory which is represented with a . and the parent directory represented with a .. and the /boot directory file /tmp/iamafile - used to show what type of file iamafile is which is in directory /tmp
+cd - - changes the working directory to the previous one ls -la . .. /boot - used to list files in long format, hidden files in the current directory which is represented with a . and the parent directory represented with a .. and the /boot directory file /tmp/iamafile - used to show what type of file iamafile is which is in directory /tmp ln -s /bin/ls __ls__ - used to create a symbolic link in the current working directory, which will point to the /bin/ls executable